sarvex/dotfiles/.xmonad/README.md

 workspace.
 Xinerama is fully supported, allowing windows to be tiled on several physical screens.

+This directory houses my personal xmonad configuration (xmonad.hs).
+To check out my config, you will need to have xmonad, xmonad-contrib and xmobar installed.
+Then you need to place the xmonad.hs file in ~/.xmonad or in ~/.config/xmonad/.
+Then recompile xmonad and restart xmonad.

 ## Quick Start

   * From hackage: